IoT Hub endpoints

 The following list describes the endpoints:

-• Resource provider.
-The IoT Hub resource provider exposes an Azure Resource Manager interface.
+• Resource provider: an Azure Resource Manager interface.
 This interface enables Azure subscription owners to create and delete IoT hubs, and to update IoT hub properties.
 IoT Hub properties govern hub-level shared access policies, as opposed to device-level access control, and functional options for cloud-to-device and device-to-cloud messaging.
 The IoT Hub resource provider also enables you to export device identities.

-• Device identity management.
-Each IoT hub exposes a set of HTTPS REST endpoints to manage device identities (create, retrieve, update, and delete).
+• Device identity management: a set of HTTPS REST endpoints to manage device identities (create, retrieve, update, and delete).
 Device identities are used for device authentication and access control.

-• Device twin management.
-Each IoT hub exposes a set of service-facing HTTPS REST endpoint to query and update device twins (update tags and properties).
+• Device twin management: a set of service-facing HTTPS REST endpoint to query and update device twins (update tags and properties).

-• Jobs management.
-Each IoT hub exposes a set of service-facing HTTPS REST endpoint to query and manage jobs.
+• Jobs management: a set of service-facing HTTPS REST endpoint to query and manage jobs.

-• Device endpoints.
-For each device in the identity registry, IoT Hub exposes a set of endpoints.
+• Device endpoints: a set of endpoints for each device in the identity registry.
 Except where noted, these endpoints are exposed using MQTT v3.1.1, HTTPS 1.1, and AMQP 1.0 protocols.
 AMQP and MQTT are also available over WebSockets on port 443.
+These device endpoints include:

 Important